 With mutual regard, we will transform the nature of work so that the new potential for work to be an end in itself and something done for its own sake becomes a reality.
-We will do what we can to make the work of others produc"[Mutual regard] is best understood as enlightened self-interest where everyone does the right thing by others knowing that a large and increasing section of society is doing the same."
+We will do what we can to make the work of others productive and rewarding.
+This includes not standing idly by while particular individuals make other people's working life a misery or sabotage our joint efforts.

+"[Mutual regard] is best understood as enlightened self-interest where everyone does the right thing by others knowing that a large and increasing section of society is doing the same."